cdktf/cdktf-provider-datadog/docs/integrationAzure.python.md

 String of host tag(s) (in the form `key:value,key:value`) defines a filter that Datadog will use when collecting metrics from Azure.

 Limit the Azure instances that are pulled into Datadog by using tags.
-Only hosts that match one of the defined tags are imported into Datadog. e.x. `env:production,deploymentgroup:red`
+Only hosts that match one of the defined tags are imported into Datadog. e.x. `env:production,deploymentgroup:red` Defaults to `""`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.33.0/docs/resources/integration_azure#host_filters IntegrationAzure#host_filters}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.34.0/docs/resources/integration_azure#host_filters IntegrationAzure#host_filters}

 ---

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-datadog.integrationAzure.IntegrationAzure.Initializer.parameter.id"></a>
+##### `resource_collection_enabled`<sup>Optional</sup> <a name="resource_collection_enabled" id="@cdktf/provider-datadog.integrationAzure.IntegrationAzure.Initializer.parameter.resourceCollectionEnabled"></a>

-- *Type:* str
+- *Type:* typing.Union[bool, cdktf.IResolvable]

+When enabled, Datadog collects metadata and configuration info from cloud resources (such as compute instances, databases, and load balancers) monitored by this app registration.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.33.0/docs/resources/integration_azure#id IntegrationAzure#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.34.0/docs/resources/integration_azure#resource_collection_enabled IntegrationAzure#resource_collection_enabled}

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.

 ---